General terms and conditions

 In addition, Titeca cannot be held liable for the consequences of possible shortcomings, errors or violations that date back to before its intervention.

-Barring any provision to the contrary, Titeca is not obliged to check the accurateness and completeness of the information provided to Titeca by the client or their authorised representative(s), nor the reliability of any deeds, contracts, inventories, invoices and pieces of evidence entrusted or presented to Titeca by the client as documents that have evidential value or as documents that should serve as such.
+Unless otherwise stipulated, Titeca is not obliged to verify the accuracy and completeness of the information transmitted to it by the client or its appointee(s), just as it is not obliged to verify the reliability of the deeds, contracts, inventories, invoices and supporting documents of any kind entrusted or submitted to it by the client as evidential documents or as documents to serve as such.

 Titeca is entitled to seek the support of any employees or experts of their choice and to have the orders resulting from the agreement carried out either in whole or in part by one or several appointees or experts.